hashicorp/design-system/website/docs/about/support.md

 ## Office hours

 Office hours are a great way to get feedback on your project or help to get unstuck in a code migration.
 [Sign up for an appointment](https://docs.google.com/document/d/1LdyQznltt4VCbGGGDuDkARRRKXI4laCHxHhY8dJy4wE/edit?usp=sharing) at the next office hours.

+## Share Feedback

+If you have more general feedback you can share it (anonymously) with us using our [feedback form](https://go.hashi.co/hds-feedback).